 As any vehicle so far immersed in new technology would be, there is a massive safety blanket of features that are bundled up in the optional Driver Assistance Plus II package.
 The package includes the active safety features of lane departure warning/lane keeping assistance with side collision avoidance, frontal collision warning, city collision mitigation, and pedestrian protection.
 Combining the use of adaptive cruise control, blind spot detection, the 3D 360-degree top-down camera system, and parking assistance plus all collimate additional safety.

 BMW’s proposition to offer the ultimate driving machine has evolved over the past few years.
 While the evolution hasn’t been a bad thing, it has taken on a few face that puts technology at the forefront of performance in some aspects – but can all work together to retain its ultimate driving machine moniker.
 Though, having all of the apples in the same basket is going to cause a bit of worry in the pricing department where my nearly-loaded 540i test vehicle brings an as-tested price of $81,910, including a $995 destination charge.
 While the new BMW 540i starts at just $56,450, one would have to decide if the addition of so many option packages adding in enough tech to launch a mission to Mars and back is something you are willing to foot the bill and take advantage of each time you drive somewhere.
-Being a techie person myself, I wouldn’t mind the enjoyment of such a technology advanced driving machine but would be pressed to lessen the price by omitting a few options to lessen the sticker shock.
+Being a techie person myself, I wouldn’t mind the enjoyment of such a technologically advanced driving machine but would be pressed to lower the price by omitting a few options to lessen the sticker shock.